Readback

 Readback is the name of the run-length encoder subsystem connected directly to the PulsePins streamer output.

 Its job is to observe streamed symbols, compress them back into {count, value} runs, and expose those runs to software for verification, debugging, and external-signal capture.
-PulsePins uses this path heavily for self-test: software can compare the observed output stream against the reference sequence that was originally sent to the streamer.
+PulsePins uses this path heavily for self-test: software can compare the observed output stream against the reference sequence sent to the streamer.

 Besides verification, the readback path lets PulsePins act as a simple digital logic analyzer: it can observe digital activity, compress it on-chip, and export the captured deterministic waveform as a VCD file for standard waveform viewers.